translate/pootle/docs/upstream_differences.rst

 Editor Differences
 ------------------

-- Non-admin users can't submit units in fuzzy state.

-- When going through all units in the translation editor, users will be automatically redirected back to overview.

 - Filters allow sorting units according to their last action date.

 - TM diffs show what has been removed and what's being added.